 Don’t be surprised if you’re given Pitocin to help expel the placenta and to reduce postpartum bleeding just after delivery.
 This synthetic version of oxytocin can come in a shot (in your thigh) or be mixed with your IV fluids.
 It helps your uterus contract and clamp down, preventing hemorrhaging.
 If you prefer to go drug-free, you can ask your doctor or midwife about opting out of the injection.
 (The Society of Obstetricians and Gynaecologists of Canada recommends it, but my midwives let me skip it.)

-The truth about pelvic prolapse 3.
-You’ll sweat a ton the first few nights postpartum.
+3. You’ll sweat a ton the first few nights postpartum.

 This is your body’s way of shedding fluids from your pregnancy.
 Your boobs might be leaking, too, and you’ve got about six weeks of postpartum bleeding to look forward to (it’s called lochia).
 Between the newborn spit-up, leaky maxi-pads and night sweats, you’re basically waking up in a puddle for a couple weeks.
 Investing in a waterproof mattress cover, laying down one of those disposable blue bed pads (it looks like a puppy pee pad) or simply sleeping on an extra towel can be a good idea.